mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 .. todo::  Consist Functions - Follow Rule Style

-See the `Advanced Consist Function Mapping <./configuration/functions.html#advanced-consist-function-mapping>` section of the Functions page for more information.

 Which style of rules to follow in a consist when function buttons are pressed.

+See the :ref:`Advanced Consist Function Mapping <configuration/functions:advanced consist function mapping>` section of the Functions page for more information.

+Also see the :doc:`/operation/consist-follow-functions` page for information on the different rule types and how to use them.

 Note: If 'Use Default function labels' is enabled, 'Special...' will also apply to the lead (or only) loco.